saprmarks/dictionary_learning/README.md

     d_submodule=activation_dim, # output dimension of the model component n_ctxs=3e4,  # you can set this higher or lower dependong on your available memory device=device,
-)  # buffer will return batches of tensors of dimension = submodule's output dimension
+)  # buffer will yield batches of tensors of dimension = submodule's output dimension

 trainer_cfg = {
     "trainer": StandardTrainer,